-As stated above, common law practitioners in the area of fraud and asset recovery will find Guernsey's law overall familiar, but there are some unique and useful differences.
-As far as civil fraud is concerned, the cause of action and remedies are for the most part drawn from Guernsey's customary law, with a couple of limited exceptions under legislation, although modern-day actions for civil fraud in Guernsey reflect the common law position in the United Kingdom.
+As stated above, common law practitioners in the area of fraud and asset recovery will find Guernsey's overall law familiar, but there are some unique and useful differences.
+As far as civil fraud is concerned, the causes of action and remedies are for the most part drawn from modern legislation and jurisprudence.